Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ./scripts/01-prep-vsphere-objects.sh
 ```

 2. Complete `Deploy the Management Cluster to vSphere with the CLI`.
-You can use a REDACTED-config.yaml locate at the root of this repo.
-You can use that as a reference of what a given config.yaml ended up looking like after the tasks described in the docs.
+You can use the `REDACTED-config.yaml` locate at the root of this repo as a reference of what a given config.yaml ended up looking like after the tasks described in the docs.
+If you run the script in the previous step you'll see the `~/.tkg/config.yaml` has been already pre-populated with some variables.
+Make sure to add the rest as per the docs and/or the the `REDACTED-config.yaml` for vSphere.
 Also, you can use this script to complete the deployment.

 ```bash
 ./scripts/02-deploy-vsphere-mgmt-cluster.sh